ballerina-platform/module-ballerinax-mysql/ballerina/Module.md

 2. Client-owned, unsharable connection pool

-   If you define the `connectionPool` field inline when creating the database client with the `sql:ConnectionPool` type, an unsharable connection pool will be created.
+   If you define the `connectionPool` field inline when creating the client with the `sql:ConnectionPool` type, an unsharable connection pool will be created.

     ```ballerina